finance calculator

 Medicare IRMAA Surcharge Estimator

-Estimate Part B and Part D IRMAA surcharges based on your MAGI and filing status.
+Estimate Part B and Part D IRMAA surcharges based on your MAGI, filing status, and 2026 thresholds.

 Results